 Help with home care

-If you need support in order to enable you to continue to live at home, you may be able to get help from the Community Care Services section of the HSE.
-The help you may get includes home help and public health nursing.
+If you need support to continue living at home, you may get help from the Community Care Services section of the HSE.

 Half-rate Carer's Allowance

-If you are getting certain social welfare payments and you are providing full-time care and attention to another person, you can keep your main social welfare payment and get Half-rate Carer's Allowance.
+If your carer gets certain social welfare payments while providing full-time care to you, they can keep their main social welfare payment and get Half-rate Carer's Allowance.

 Medical card/GP visit card